 - Symptoms such as Tinnitus (ringing in the ear), Vertigo, and Dizziness

-How Can an Audiologist Treat or Help Manage Hearing Loss?
+How Can an Audiologist Treat or Help Manage Hearing Loss and Balance Conditions?

-An audiologist will work with you and your family to properly diagnose, treat, and manage your hearing loss.
+An audiologist will work with you and your family to properly diagnose, treat, and manage your hearing loss or vestibular disorder.
 The following may be recommended based on your diagnosis: